bielsesa/adventofcode-2024/README.md

-# adventofcode-2024
+# Advent of Code 2024
-Repo for my Advent of Code for 2024
+Repo for my AoC 2024 solutions.